HL7/smart-app-launch/input/pages/scopes-and-launch-context.md

 `intent` values that can be used to launch the app directly into one of the three contexts.
 The app might respond to `intent` values like:

-* `summary-timeline-view` - A default UI context, showing a data summary
+* `summary-timeline-view` - a default UI context, showing a data summary
-* `recent-history-timeline` - A history display, showing a list of entries
+* `recent-history-timeline` - a history display, showing a list of entries
-* `encounter-focused-timeline` - A timeline focused on the currently in-context encounter
+* `encounter-focused-timeline` - a timeline focused on the currently in-context encounter

 If a SMART EHR provides a value that the client does not recognize, or does not provide a value, the client app SHOULD display a default application UI